 - Find a buyer who "needs" the business

 - Anticipate all objections and value reducing tactics

 - Manage all the risk.

 If these 10 steps are rigorously implemented over a period of two to four years the probability of getting a high price for the business is maximised.
 Don't leave the opportunity to make these critical changes too late – ask for assistance.
-Contact Ken, Brian, Lynda or Brenton to start the conversation around succession.
+Contact the team at Charts to start the conversation around succession.